takaW496/PDTFP/README.md

 - BridgeProbes: path to the txt file in which bridge sequences and anchor sequences are listed.
 These sequences are derived from the previous publication (HYBISS paper, Gyllborg, D. et al., 2020).
 - dye_seq: path to the txt file in which dye and detection oligos are listed.
 These sequences are derived from the previous publication (HYBISS paper, Gyllborg, D. et al., 2020).
 - seed_seq_len: integer, specify seed sequence length.
 40-60 nt are usually used. the default value is 50.
+- seed_seq_len_re: list of integers, specify seed sequence length for reanalysis. the default values are [48, 52]
 - gcmin: integer, minimum GC content (%) used in `screenseq.search_seed_seq`. the default value is 40.
 - gcmax: integer, maximum GC content (%) used in `screenseq.search_seed_seq`. the default value is 60.
 - tmmin: integer, minimum melting temperature (C) used in `screenseq.search_seed_seq`. the default value is 48.
 - tmmax: integer, maximum melting temperature (C) used in `screenseq.search_seed_seq`. the default value is 52.
+- spec_coverage: 0 - 1, sequence overlap threshold to judge sequence specificity. the default value is 0.5 (50%)
+- spec_homology: 0 - 1, the threshold for the percentage of identical position to judge sequence specificity. the default value is 0.8 (80%)
 - outfile: path and name of the output txt file.
 - threads: the number of threads you will use. this parameter is currently not used.
 - high_throughput: integer, specify the number of bridge sequences used in high throughput mode. set 0 if you do not use high throughput mode. the default value is 0.